 You have no items in your cart.

-On Thursday, April 2nd, the Bozeman Doc Series presents the Montana premiere of the Sundance award-winning documentary, How to Change the World.
+On Thursday, April 2nd, 2015, the Bozeman Doc Series presented the Montana premiere of the Sundance award-winning documentary, How to Change the World.

 Before it was the world’s largest activist organization, Greenpeace was the love child of an eclectic group of Vancouver neighbors (journalists, scientists, and hippies).
 United in their opposition to a U.S. atomic test on an Alaskan island, they sailed an aging fishing boat straight for the test site.
 Armed only with cameras and faith in the power of images, the rainbow warriors were born.